TV Vitoriosa

 TV Vitoriosa is a Brazilian television station based in Ituiutaba, Minas Gerais.
 It operates on channel 32 UHF digital and is affiliated with Sistema Brasileiro de Televisão.
 TV Vitoriosa also has a branch in Uberlândia where most of the programming is generated.

 History

 The station was inaugurated in 1989 by businessman José Manuel Pinheiro as TV Cancella (named after Radio Cancella).
 In 1999, the station was sold to the entrepreneur Wellington Salgado de Oliveira.
-In September 30, 1999, it was renamed TV Vitoriosa.
+On September 30, 1999, it was renamed TV Vitoriosa.